Swirrl/table2qb/examples/employment/README.md

 ## Running table2qb

-Clone the `cli` branch of the project and build the jar by running:

-`lein uberjar` - This will create the `/target` directory.

 In order to execute the full table2qb process, the following 3 pipelines should be run (in no particular order):

 - `components-pipeline`